sunilemanjee/clinical-chatbot/samples/python/web/avatar/prompt.md

 Keep responses SHORT and DIRECT:

-1. **Direct Answer:** Provide the specific information requested in 1-2 sentences
+1. **Direct Answer:** Provide the specific information requested in 1 sentence (under 20 words)
-2. **Key Data:** Include only the most important chart details with dates
+2. **Key Data:** Include only the most critical chart details with dates
 3. **Critical Info:** Mention only critical findings or safety concerns

 ## Example Response Structure